Crondall and Bentley Circular Walk

 6. Turn left, and then right at the next lane.
 This has a footpath marker post.
 Continue along the lane bending around to the right.
 At the crossroads cross straight over and look for the footpath gate on the right-hand side.

-10. Passing some houses, there is a picnic place over to your left and some benches to sit upon.
+10. Passing some houses, there is a lovely picnic place over to your left and some benches to sit upon.
 Follow the path to the road and turn right.
 You will now pass the Village Shop and post office and the Star Inn and reach the crossroads with Bentley Memorial Hall opposite.

-12. Turn right along the narrow lane towards the church - on the left behind the trees.
+12. Turn right along the narrow lane towards the church hidden on the left behind the trees.
 Turn left at the postbox.
 Now enjoy the walk past the church along this lovely beech tree-lined track, rich in flowers.
 You soon reach Bury Court house.
 Continue in the same direction through the gate and on the lane.
 Stay on the lane and head up the hill between the cottages to the gate and stile.

 14. Turn right and stay on the lane.
 Listen for skylarks.
 Pass several tracks and houses, including Oast houses and ascend the next Hill.
 At the crossroads continue straight over.
 Soon you see a road junction directly under some overhead power lines and turn off to the right until you reach Swanthorpe House.